sjovic/library/tech9/README.md

-Day 1: Introduction and setup of development environment from the ground-up: Java, Eclipse IDE, Gradle, MySql, GIT
+Introduction and setup of development environment from the ground-up: Java, Eclipse IDE, Gradle, MySql, GIT
 ==================================================================================================================

 ----